oneapi-src/level-zero-spec/scripts/core/PROG.rst

 - Allows device-specific optimizations for certain types of primitives:

-       + fences may share device memory with all other fences within the same command queue.
+    + Fences may share device memory with all other fences within the same command queue.
-       + events may be implemented using pipelined operations as part of the program execution.
+    + Events may be implemented using pipelined operations as part of the program execution.
-       + fences are implicit, coarse-grain execution and memory barriers.
+    + Fences are implicit, coarse-grain execution and memory barriers.
-       + events optionally cause fine-grain execution and memory barriers.
+    + Events optionally cause fine-grain execution and memory barriers.

 - Allows distinction on which type of primitive may be shared across devices.